 People who use hydrocodone over a long period of time or in larger doses may start showing symptoms of hydrocodone addiction.

-Hydrocodone is considered an “opioid,” or a semi-synthetic opiate.
+Hydrocodone is considered an opioid.
 It’s similar to drugs like morphine, codeine and oxycodone.

 Hydrocodone relieves pain by binding pain receptors (opioid receptors) in the central nervous system.
 This weakens the signal for pain in the brain and can produce feelings of elation.